aptos-labs/developer-docs/docs/move/prover/spec-lang.md

 - `TRACE(T): T` is semantically the identity function and causes visualization of the argument's value in error messages created by the prover.
 - `int2bv(v)` explicitly converts an integer `v` into its `bv` representation.
 - `bv2int(b)` explicitly converts a 'bv' integer 'b' into the `num` representation.
-However it is not encouraged to use it due to efficiency issue.
+However, it is not encouraged to use it due to efficiency issue.

 Built-in functions live in an unnamed outer scope of a module.
 If the module defines a function `len`, then this definition will shadow that of the according built-in function.
 To access the built-in